ocean-eddy-cpt/gcm-filters/docs/theory.rst

 2. The user can also try reducing `n_steps`, but must not reduce it too much or the resulting filter will not behave as expected.
 3. Users might elect to *coarsen* their data before filtering, i.e. to reduce the resolution of the input data before applying the filter.
 This has the effect of increasing the grid size, and thus decreasing the gap between the filter scale and the grid scale.
 4. The final option is simply to use a different approach to filtering, not based on ``gcm-filters``.

+:doc:`tutorial_numerical_instability` has an example of numerical instability, as well as examples of avoiding the instability by increasing the precision and coarsening the data.

 Spatially-Varying Filter Scale
 ------------------------------